-- 7. The Seventh Pair, Nervi Auditorii, consists of two portions. - (1.)
-The Portio Dura or the facial nerve, arises from the crus cerebelli, and comes out from the fossa or groove betwixt the pons Varolii, corpora olivaria, and crura cerebelli. - (2.)
-The Portio Mollis, or more properly the auditory nerve, arises from the inner surface of the fourth ventricle; it has a groove on its surface for receiving the portio dura; accompanied by an artery, they enter the meatus auditorius internus, where the portio mollis is distributed to the parts of the internal ear, while the portio dura runs through the aqueduct of Fallopius, and comes out at the stylo-mastoid foramen below the ear, to form the principal nerve of the face. - 8.
-The Eighth Pair, Par Vagum, arises by numerous filaments from the sides of the corpora olivaria and medulla oblongata.
-Two distinct fasciculi are formed, the uppermost called nervus glossopharyngeus, the other the proper par vagum;-they unite, run towards the foramen lacerum in basicranii, pierce the dura mater, and pass out through the anterior part of the hole, having been first joined by the
+(1.)
+The Portio Dura, or the fascial nerve, arises from the crus cerebelli, and comes out from the fossa or groove betwixt the pons Varolii, corpora olivaria, and crura cerebelli.

+(2.)
+The Portio Mollis, or more properly the auditory nerve, arises from the inner surface of the fourth ventricle; it has a groove on its surface for receiving the portio dura;-ac ompanied by an artery, they enter the meatus auditorius internus, where the portio mollis is distributed to the parts of the internal ear, while the portio dura runs through the aqueduct of Fallopius, and comes out at the stylo-mastoid foramen below the ear, to form the principal nerve of the face.

+8. The EIGHTH PAIR, PAR VAGUM, arises by numerous filaments from the sides of the corpora olivaria and medulla oblongata.
+Two distinct fasciculi are formed, the uppermost called nervus glossopharyngeus, the other the proper par vagum;-they unite, run towards the foramen lacerum in basi cranii, pierce the dura mater, and pass out through the anterior part of that hole, having been first joined by the